Who is the portage home visiting service for?

 We believe in working in close partnership with parents/carers as they have the expert knowledge of their child, and situation.
 This expert knowledge is required to ensure the best action is taken in supporting the child.

-Portage home visitors offer a number of services, these include:
+Portage home visitors offer a number of services:

 - Making regular planned home visits